awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view.md

    + Links to other details about the last run of the action, where available\.
    + Details about the source revisions that are running through the latest pipeline execution in the stage or, for AWS CodeDeploy deployments, the latest source revisions that were deployed to target instances\.

-1. To see the configuration details for an action in a stage of a pipeline, choose or hover over the information icon next to the action\.
+1. To see the configuration details for an action in a stage of a pipeline, choose the information icon next to the action\.

 1. To view the details of the provider of the action, choose the provider\.
 For example, in the preceding example pipeline, if you choose AWS CodeDeploy in either the Staging or Production stages the AWS CodeDeploy console page for the deployment group configured for that stage is displayed\.

 1. To see the progress details for an action in a stage, choose **Details** when it is displayed next to an action in progress \(indicated by an **In Progress** message\)\.
-If the action is in progress, you will see the incremental progress and the steps or actions as they occur\.
+If the action is in progress, you see the incremental progress and the steps or actions as they occur\.
 **Note**
 Details are available for source actions that retrieve content from GitHub repositories, but not those that retrieve content from Amazon S3 buckets or AWS CodeCommit repositories\.